How do I apply for a study?

 - Submit a MR Protocol Proposal form to the Imaging Centre Administrator, Karina Antonenko.
 You can perform this step while Ethics Approval is still pending.

-3T MRI PROTOCOL PROPOSAL FORM FAQ (NEW!
-September 2nd 2020, Version)
+3T MRI PROTOCOL PROPOSAL FORM FAQ (September 2nd 2020, Version)

 Can someone help me with the technical component of my grant application?

 Yes, in order to assist you with the MRI technical component of your grant application, the UBC MRI Research Centre is pleased to make a staff researcher available to collaborate with you and provide information on the imaging protocols.
 For assistance, please contact Laura Barlow at firstname.lastname@example.org 604-822-4237.